jupyter-book/jupyter-book/_guide/02_setup.md

 title: Setup dependencies
 ---

+This page should get you set up with the software and code needed to build your textbook!
+Follow the steps below...

 ## Get your own copy of this repository

 The easiest way to get a copy of this repository is to use **GitHub's Import Feature**.